 at the Utah Hotel, I will be glad to give him the names of those 57 card-carrying

 Communists."
-It's worth noting that, while he was running his mouth like
+While McCarthy was running his mouth like

 this on a local radio station he knew no one in D.C. would ever hear, the

-State Department had actually wired McCarthy that morning requesting the names
+State Department had actually wired him that morning requesting the names

 and promising an investigation.
-They wired him again the next morning
+Another wire followed the next morning

 and he replied.
 Referencing the information from the Byrnes letter (the